tokuhirom/kiji/README.md

 Supported Environment
 ---------------------

-saru is tested on ubuntu 12.04.
-But saru may works any POSIX compliant environment.
+kiji is tested on ubuntu 12.04.
+But kiji may works any POSIX compliant environment.

 See also
 --------